BruCycle/brucycle_be/README.md

 ## General Info
 ReadMe for Both FE and BE (https://github.com/BruCycle)<br>
-Rails Engine is a basic RESTful API that provides information about users ([endpoints](#api-endpoints)).
-We were to work in a service-oriented architecture by first exposing the data through this API.

 ## Learning Goals
 - Consume two or more external APIs